Lien de la note Hackmd

 Smooth curve

-- $\alpha_i$ polynomial basis function of degree $d$
+- polynomial basis function of degree

 Which polynomial/degree choose ?